ElMoha943/valenvrc-docs/docs/welcome.md

 ## Contributing

-This page is built with [Docusaurus](http://docusaurus.io/), if you want to contribute feel free to open a pull request at the [Github Repository](https://github.com/ElMoha943/valenvrc-docs), please follow the guideliness and test locally.
+This page is built with [Docusaurus](http://docusaurus.io/), if you want to contribute feel free to open a pull request at the [Github Repository](https://github.com/ElMoha943/valenvrc-docs), please follow the guidelines and test locally.
 We are actively searching for help localizing the docs to other languages!

 ## Support